DALA746/DALA746/README.md

 - Passionate about building user-friendly projects that solve peoples problem 💚

-- I love cracking coding problems and make my code more structured and functional.
+- I love cracking coding problems and write my code in a strcutured way.

 - I am passionate about learning new technologies and creating functional projects that will solve people's problems 💡